Theory of Operation

 Commands:

-Commands are sent from the embedded target to the host computer running the SDSIO Server.
+Commands are sent from the embedded target to the host computer running the SDSIO-Server.

 | ID | Name | Description |